Visiting

 Dear international students,

-We are delighted at your interest in being visiting students at our institute!
-Please feel invited to browse this page to learn more about our institute , our courses, and about planning (the application for) your visit carefully.
+We are delighted at your interest in being visiting students at our department!
+Please feel invited to browse this page to learn more about our department, our courses, and about planning (the application for) your visit carefully.

-• What you can study at our institute
+• What you can study at our department

 An overview of the courses that we offer regularly can be found herepdf, 96 kb · de (B.A. courses) and herepdf, 103 kb · de (M.A. courses).